Conventional-Programmes/Group-Milestones/README.md

 - User sets their preferences (Location and Themes/Interests)
 - The user selects a convention on their homepage from a recommendation list
 - Convention Info Page
-- Search Feature
+- Search Feature (search for conventions based on either user interests or selected filters)
-- Settings
+- Settings (Change user info, themes/interests, or messaging settings)

 #### **Optional**
 - Social Media Integration (Discord, Twitter, Facebook, etc.)